 At the Michigan Department of Civil Rights, Katie worked in the Reconsideration Unit, evaluating and deciding appeals of administrative decisions.
 Her additional experience in complex insurance, contract, and constitutional cases makes her a skilled advocate who values the benefit of reaching mutually agreeable resolutions and understands the costs and risks associated with litigation.
 The success of her practice is driven by her hard work, active listening, investigative research, and organized analysis.
 She values professional relationships based on trust, authenticity, and respect.

 Katie was recognized by Crain’s Detroit Business among Notable Women in the Law in 2021, Michigan Lawyers Weekly 2021 class of Women in the Law and Go-To Lawyers in employment law, in the Oakland County Executive’s Elite 40 Under 40 Class of 2020 and was named the 2018 Regeana Myrick Outstanding Young Lawyer by the State Bar of Michigan Young Lawyers Section.
-She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Michigan Super Lawyers Rising Star since 2014, and received the Women’s Bar Association Member of the Year Award in 2017.
+She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Michigan Super Lawyers Rising Star since 2014, recognized as a “Top Lawyer in Metro Detroit” in Labor & Employment Law by DBusiness Magazine in 2023, and received the Women’s Bar Association Member of the Year Award in 2017.